So you're interested in learning to shoot? Whether it's clays, game shooting, airgunning or stalking - here's our guide on how to get started.

-Again, if you are a UK resident you apply to the police for this.
+- UK residents apply to the police.
 A firearms certificate covers rifles and shotguns with magazines which hold more than 2 cartridges.
 Application and referee forms can be obtained from police stations or the forms can be filled in online and printed.

 - Applicants must give a good reason for every firearm they wish to acquire.
 The police will want evidence you have permission to shoot on land.
 There is no legal requirement to provide written permission, but this may speed up the process if you can.